RishithaReddy-stack/landright/README.md

 ## What is this?

 When you land in the US as an international student, nobody hands you a manual.
-You're expected to figure out — in the right order — things like:
+You're expected to figure out in the right order.
+Things like:

 - Which eSIM to buy before you board
 - How to open a bank account without an SSN